alinex/node-validator/doc/alternatives/README.md

 - [JSV](https://www.npmjs.com/package/JSV) is an extendable JSON Schema compliant implementation.
 - [z-schema](https://www.npmjs.com/package/z-schema) is another implementation

+## String based Schema

+[validatorjs](https://www.npmjs.com/package/validatorjs) is defined by a single string definition per element

 ## Function based

-- [Joi](https://github.com/hapijs/joi) comes from the Hapi server component
+[Joi](https://github.com/hapijs/joi) comes from the Hapi server component see more on the next pages

 ## Other